znikolovski/L738/resources/lesson-3/aem-guides-wknd-events/README.md

-# WKND Events SPA Editor Project
+# WKND Events SPA Editor Project - Demo Version (1.10)

-This is the code companion for a tutorial that walks through the process of setting up an AEM project to leverage the Single Page App or SPA Editor feature.
+This is a demo version of the finished project built in the [WKND Events Tutorial](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-spa-wknd-tutorial-develop.html).
+It will have more "flashy" elements.

 ## Modules